 2) Relapse Is A Failure of Recovery

 Relapse is an obstacle to recovery, but it is not the end.
-“Relapse” is seen as a dirty word.
-The reasons are obvious – recovery is about abstaining from drugs or alcohol, and relapse involves the risk of falling back into destructive habits and behaviors that one thought were left behind.
+People see “relapse” as a dirty word.
+The reasons are obvious – recovery is about abstaining from drugs or alcohol, and relapse involves the risk of falling back into destructive habits and behaviors.
 However, as important as it is to focus on relapse prevention, one should also recognize how common relapse is and have strategies in place to deal with it effectively should it occur.
 Relapse is not the time to give up or conclude that treatment has failed – it’s time to redouble efforts, look at the situations or challenges that led to relapse, and find ways to alter treatment to address these roadblocks to recovery.

 3) Addiction Means You’ve Failed as a Loved One

 Often, family members and friends blame themselves for a loved one’s addiction.
 If only they had done something differently, the logic goes – been a better parent, a better sibling, a better friend – then maybe this wouldn’t have happened.
 Countless factors contribute to the likelihood of drug addiction, from genetics, to the people a person surrounds themselves with, to economic, social, and biological reasons.
 Blaming oneself does nothing to help the situation.
 Instead, arming oneself with the knowledge and tools to help the addicted person, whether in the form of holding an intervention, discontinuing enabling behaviors, or working on one’s relationship with the addicted person, can help the person move toward recovery.